Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Distinguishing type II Events

-While we have systematically examined the Type-I/II waveform mismatch, whether it enables us to distinguish Type-II images in actual GW experiments deserves further discussion.
-In this section, we use the waveform overlap and quantify the fraction of strongly-lensed GW sources that have distinguishable Type-II images.
+While we have systematically examined the type I/II waveform mismatch, whether it enables us to distinguish type II images in actual GW experiments deserves further discussion.
+In this section, we use the waveform overlap and quantify the fraction of strongly lensed GW sources that have distinguishable type II images.

 {\vec{d}} {\vec{\theta}}